Business Development in 2021: Everything You Need to Know

 Measuring your business development progress

 The Key Performance Indicators (KPIs) you choose to evaluate your business development strategy will change depending on your business and its sales cycle.
 The main function of business development is to find new opportunities to sell.
 One of the easiest ways to evaluate your progress is by looking at your sales pipeline and how it is influenced by the activities of the business development team.
-You could also look at the number of possible deals that we generated through the business development team’s activities.
+You could also look at the number of possible deals that were generated through the business development team’s activities.

 Many business development departments will use metrics that are aligned with the company’s overall revenue goals.
 This means the BD department needs to consistently generate a healthy pipeline of leads and prospects.

 Metrics and KPIs will vary from company to company, but some common ways to analyse business development activity are through the number of appointments booked, cold calls, emails sent, or the number of leads generated.
 A company will generally use CRM software to store all this data.

 Using a platform for your online business development

 When thinking about your business development strategy, you might want to consider using an online platform.
 Especially since the start of the COVID-19 pandemic, more and more people have had to work from home and find new ways of doing business that doesn’t require face-to-face interaction.
-Business development departments have been left untouched.
+Business development departments have not been left untouched.

 However, if many companies have had to move towards much higher use of digital technology, it has also raised questions about online security.
 Indeed, how can you trust someone you have never met?